spanoselias/TestingSQLCompliance/README.md

   ```
 ## Goals

-The goals of this implementation are:
+The goals of this project are summarized as follow:

-* Random Query Generator Engine
+* Random Query Generator Tool

-* Comparing SQL results engine
+* Comparison Tool

+* Datafiller Tool

+* Highlight main differences among current DBMSs

 ##Dependencies

-## Progress of the project
-Currently the generator creates simple sql query